Science: Social Science

 Feminist sociologist and peace activist Dafna Nundi Izraeli spent her life dedicated to women's studies, a field of inquiry previously largely unrecognized and trivialized by Israeli academia.
 She was among the first researchers in Israel to point out the connection between the gender power structures in the Israel Defense Force and in Israeli civilian society.
 Through her academic and political leadership roles, she worked tirelessly for the advancement of feminist values and scholarship.

-Marie Jahoda is an important figure in psychology in England as well as the United States.
-She authored or coauthored eight books and coedited five more.
+Marie Jahoda was a major figure in social psychology, known for her work on the effects of unemployment on emotional well-being, as well as the social impact of McCarthy-era blacklisting.
 Jahoda received an award for distinguished contributions to the public interest from the American Psychological Association in 1979.

 Fay Berger Karpf made important contributions to Jewish American intellectual and social history.
 Both she and her husband, Maurice Joseph Karpf, were key figures in the Jewish welfare movement in New York, Chicago, and Los Angeles from the 1920s through the 1950s.